Krkyasharyan/XingQiao_EventHub/README.md

 - Join events: Users can browse and join events created by other users, allowing them to participate in a wide range of activities.

-- Chat integration with GPT: The application incorporates a chat functionality powered by GPT (Generative Pre-trained Transformer), enabling users to communicate with each other within the platform.
+- Chat integration with GPT: The application incorporates a chat functionality powered by GPT (Generative Pre-trained Transformer), improving user experience.

 - Automatic email notifications: Event participants receive automatic email notifications, providing updates and reminders about upcoming events.
 This feature is implemented using the Gmail API.